Some test text!

 Benefits of Web Components:

-With the release of version 10.2, you can now instantiate WebViewer as a Web Component.
+With the release of version 11, WebViewer is now instantiated as a Web Component by default.
 This allows you to leverage the advantages of encapsulation and reusability while giving your site direct access to the viewer's content.
 As a result, you can create a more seamless experience for your users and gather data and analytics on how they interact with your documents.

 import WebViewer from '@pdftron/webviewer'